Goniistius

-Goniistius is a subgenus of marine ray-finned fishes, traditionally classified as being within the genus Cheilodactylus and belonging to the family Cheilodactylidae, known as morwongs, although this name is not unique to this family and the true taxonomic placement of this taxon requires clarification.
+Goniistius is a genus of marine ray-finned fishes, traditionally classified as being a subgenus within the genus Cheilodactylus and belonging to the family Cheilodactylidae, known as morwongs, although this name is not unique to this family and the true taxonomic placement of this taxon requires clarification.
 They are found in the Pacific Ocean and southeastern Indian Ocean.

 Taxonomy

 Goniistius was created as a subgenus of Cheilodactylus in 1862 by the American ichthyologist Theodore Nicholas Gill with Cheilodactylus zonatus designated as its type species.
 The name of the subgenus is a compound of gonio meaning “angle” and istios which means “sail”, Gill did not explain what his name alluded to but he may have been referring to the deep incision between spiny and soft-rayed parts of the dorsal fin of the type species.

 Genetic and morphological analyses of the family Cheolodactylidae have found that the family as traditionally arranged is polyphyletic.
 These analyses suggest that the a monophyletic Cheilodactylidae would contain only two species, the southern African C. fasciatus and C. pixi.
 Goniistius is then proposed to be a valid genus and would be placed in the family Latridae.